nodatime/nodatime.org/src/NodaTime.Web/Markdown/developer/building.md

 ### Other scripts

 Bash scripts are used for more complex tasks such as updating TZDB.
-Many contributors will never need to run these scripts as they're, but just occasionally they may be useful when investigating a CI failure.
+Many contributors will never need to run these scripts, but just occasionally they may be useful when investigating a CI failure.